-Just hit the URL manually then wait.
-I suggest you do this with an hourly snitch so you don't have to wait forever.
+Just hit the URL manually and then wait.
+We suggest you do this with an hourly snitch so you don't have to wait forever.
 To manually hit the URL, either curl it after your cron job and hit return, or copy and paste your snitch into a new browser and hit return.
-Refresh your DMS dashboard and you should see a green light next to your snitch indicating that it's working.
+Refresh your Dead Man's Snitch dashboard and you should see a green badge next to your snitch indicating that it's working.

 Click the gear icon next to your snitch name, then "Delete."

-For hourly snitches we keep fifteen days; for daily, a month; for weekly, six months; for monthly, two years.
+For 15 and 30 minute snitches we keep ten days; for hourly snitches, fifteen days; for daily, a month; for weekly, six months; for monthly, two years.

-We tried making everything in the user's timezone but then it led to second-guessing what was going on.
-Since our audience is developers and sysadmins and we are always thinking in different timezones, we decided to use UTC.
+We tried making everything in the user's timezone, but then it led to second-guessing what was going on.
+Since our audience is made up of developers and sysadmins and we are always thinking in different timezones, we decided to use UTC.

 No, it checks to make sure your process hit the URL at least once each period (UTC).
 Technically, it could hit the URL at the beginning of one period and the end of the next and show success.
 We do it this way because things that are set to run every hour will not always finish in the exact same time and so you may get a lot of false failures.

-Send us a direct message by clicking on the ? (when logged in) in the bottom right-hand corner of any DMS page.
+Send us a direct message by clicking on the ? (when logged in) in the bottom right-hand corner of any Dead Man's Snitch page.
 We're always ready to help!
-For other ways to get in touch and stay connected, visit our Support Page.
+Questions, comments or feedback?
+Email us at firstname.lastname@example.org